rcgsheffield/sheffield_hpc/hpc/installing-software.rst

 Compiling from source is normally straightforward assuming that the prerequisites that a software package has are fulfilled correctly.

-Care **must** be taken to read though and documentation provided in the software package files which are usually called ``README`` or ``INSTALL`` in the top level directory of the downloaded files.
+Care **must**  be taken to read through the documentation provided in the software package files which are usually called ``README`` or ``INSTALL`` in the top level directory of the downloaded files.
 These files will dictate what specific instructions, compilers, build systems and versions are required for a successful compile.